Television and the Public Interest

+Minow in 1963, on the right.
+With him are Thurgood Marshall (left) and Hyman G. Rickover.

 "Television and the Public Interest" was a speech given by Federal Communications Commission (FCC) chairman Newton N. Minow to the convention of the National Association of Broadcasters on May 9, 1961.
 Popularly known as the "Vast Wasteland speech", it was Minow's first major speech after he was appointed chairman of the FCC by then President John F. Kennedy.

 Summary

+Advertisement for color television with Lilly Daché, 1959.
+On the screen is opera singer Cyril Ritchard, an example of high culture on television.

 In the speech, Minow referred to American commercial television programming as a "vast wasteland" and advocated for programming in the public interest.
 In hindsight, the speech addressed the end of a Golden Age of Television that had run through the 1950s, contrasting the highbrow programs of that decade (Minow specifically cited Westinghouse Studio One and Playhouse 90, both of which had ended in the previous few years, as examples of "the much bemoaned good old days," and later cited Kraft Television Theatre, Victory at Sea, See It Now, and Peter Pan as examples of quality bygone programs) with what had appeared on American television in 1960 and 1961.

 Minow mentioned a handful of praiseworthy shows that were still in production (among them The Twilight Zone, variety specials by Fred Astaire and Bing Crosby, live news and sports coverage, and some documentaries), then warned that such programs were the exception rather than the rule:

 When television is good, nothing—not the theater, not the magazines or newspapers—nothing is better.

 But when television is bad, nothing is worse.
 I invite each of you to sit down in front of your own television set when your station goes on the air and stay there, for a day, without a book, without a magazine, without a newspaper, without a profit and loss sheet or a rating book to distract you.
 Keep your eyes glued to that set until the station signs off.
 I can assure you that what you will observe is a vast wasteland.

 You will see a procession of game shows, formula comedies about totally unbelievable families, blood and thunder, mayhem, violence, sadism, murder, western bad men, western good men, private eyes, gangsters, more violence, and cartoons.
 And endlessly, commercials—many screaming, cajoling, and offending.
 And most of all, boredom.
 True, you'll see a few things you will enjoy.
 But they will be very, very few.
 And if you think I exaggerate, I only ask you to try it.